joolstorrentecalo/gitlab-foss/doc/administration/reference_architectures/2k_users.md

 <!-- markdownlint-enable MD029 -->

 NOTE:
-For all PaaS solutions that involve configuring instances, it's recommended to implement a minimum of three nodes in three different availability zones to align with resilient cloud architecture practices.
+For all PaaS solutions that involve configuring instances, it is strongly recommended to implement a minimum of three nodes in three different availability zones to align with resilient cloud architecture practices.

 ```plantuml
 @startuml 2k